bookofproofs/bookofproofs.github.io/_sources/history/18th-century/terrot.md

 **Charles Terrot** was an amateur mathematician who became Bishop of Edinburgh.
 He wrote an early paper on complex numbers.

 ### Mathematical Profile (Excerpt):
-* Upon Elias's death at the siege of Bangalore in 1790, Terrot's mother, Mary Fonteneau left India with her infant son and settled in Berwick.
 * Young Terrot was placed under the care of the Revd John Fawcett of Carlisle and was educated at Carlisle Grammar School.
 * It was at Cambridge that Terrot earned a reputation for scholarship, particularly in mathematics.
 * Fortunately for Terrot, he had had ample opportunity outwith the Tripos examinations to prove his abilities and on this basis he was elected a Fellow of Trinity College in 1813.
-* In 1815 he settled in Haddington, taking up a position held previously by his uncle, the Revd William Terrot, as Minister of the Episcopal congregation.
 * Terrot's move to Edinburgh took place in 1817: he was to assist the Revd James Walker at St Peter's in Roxburgh Place.
 * In 1833 Terrot joined two other clergy at St Paul's in York Place.
 * Understandably, Terrot sought relief from the heavy burden of his responsibilities.